kevinbader/dank-selfhosted/README.md

 - **Greylisting pitfalls:** `spamd` works by [greylisting](https://www.greylisting.org/).
 Unfortunately, big mailers like GMail often don't retry delivery from the same address, resulting in a greylist black hole described [here](https://poolp.org/posts/2018-01-08/spfwalk/).
 To alleviate this, I included a daily cron job that whitelists the IP addresses found in the SPF records for some of the big mailers like GMail and Yahoo.
 If you notice any other problematic domains, override the to the `bigmailers` list defined in [roles/spamd/deaults/main.yml](roles/spamd/defaults/main.yml) to have their IP ranges whitelisted.
 (And be sure to send me a pull request!)

-- **Password Resets:** I'm leaving password management up to you.
-Since this configuration uses plain UNIX accounts, you won't be able to add a password reset webpage without some kind of crappy setuid CGI script (yikes!).
-Look into LDAP authentication if you have a bunch of non-neckbeard users.
-Otherwise, `man login.conf` for information on enforcing password expiration and complexity.
+- **Password Resets:** if a user has a shell on the box, they can reset their own password using `dankctl resetpass`.
+Otherwise, an administrator can do this for them.
+It's on my todo list to make some kind of web interface for this.

 - **Backups**: another thing I'm leaving up to you, since your requirements will almost certainly be unique.
 Shouldn't be too difficult:
     - **Maildirs**: tar them up, maybe encrypt them, and scp them offsite periodically.